Indigenous mothers living in remote areas had lower rates of antenatal care in the first trimester than those living outside remote areas

 - providing a service with high levels of community investment (collective understanding and valuing of a program), ownership (the program is ‘ours’), and activation (high-level of community participation)

-Women who gave birth to an Indigenous baby between July 2011 and June 2013 participated in a study to investigate experiences of antenatal care in South Australia (Brown et al. 2015).
+A study by Brown et al (2015) investigated experiences of antenatal care in South Australia among 344 women who gave birth to an Indigenous baby between July 2011 and June 2013 (Brown et al. 2015).
 Women who received antenatal care that was consistent with their culture and needs were more likely to rate the services they received as ‘very good’ compared with women attending mainstream services.
 Only 36% of women receiving mainstream public care described their antenatal care as “very good” compared with 65% of women attending an Aboriginal Health Service, 63% of women receiving care from a metropolitan Aboriginal Family Birthing Program (AFBP), 54% of women attending a regional AFBP service, and 53% of women receiving care from a midwifery group practice.

 Many factors have been identified that influence an Indigenous Australian woman’s engagement with, and early presentation for, antenatal care including the availability of culturally appropriate services, the frequency (or absence) of local clinics, transport, and educational, socioeconomic and financial issues (Arnold et al. 2009; de Costa & Wenitong 2009).
 A study of the geographic access for Indigenous women of child‑bearing age (15–44 years) to maternal health services found that poorer access to Indigenous-specific primary health care services with maternal/antenatal services was associated with higher rates of smoking and low birthweight (AIHW 2017).

 A suite of evaluations has been published across Australia on programs to improve the delivery of antenatal services to Indigenous Australian women with the intent of improving birth outcomes.
-The Clinical Practice Guidelines—Pregnancy Care (2019 edition) outlines evidence of successful models of care from these evaluations specifically tailored for Indigenous Australian women.
-These programs highlight the importance of culturally appropriate and safe care as well as continuity of care, collaboration between midwives and Indigenous health workers, and the role of family members such as grandmothers in positively influencing maternal healthy lifestyle behaviours during pregnancy and attendance at care sessions (DoH 2018).
-These practices can have quantifiable improvements in antenatal care attendance, pre-term births, birth outcomes, perinatal mortality and breastfeeding practice.
-However, significant reductions in low birthweight are yet to be demonstrated.
+The Clinical Practice Guidelines—Pregnancy Care (2020 edition, outlines evidence of successful models of care from these evaluations specifically tailored for Indigenous Australian women, such as the Aboriginal Maternity Group Practice Program (AMGPP); Aboriginal Family Birthing Program (AFBP); and the Aboriginal Maternal and Infant Health Service (AMIHS) (Bertilone C. & McEvoy 2015; Bertilone C M et al. 2017; Department of Health 2020; Middleton et al. 2017; Murphy & Best 2012).
+These programs highlight the importance of culturally appropriate and safe care as well as continuity of care, collaboration between midwives and Indigenous health workers, and the role of family members such as grandmothers in positively influencing maternal healthy lifestyle behaviours during pregnancy and attendance at care sessions (Department of Health 2020).
+These practices can have quantifiable improvements in antenatal care attendance, pre-term births, birth outcomes, perinatal mortality, and breastfeeding practice.

 An evaluation of the Murri Antenatal Clinic found that the majority of women who attended the clinic felt understood and respected by the staff.
 These individuals were statistically less likely to experience perineal trauma, undergo an elective caesarean operation or have a baby admitted to the neonatal intensive care unit.
 However, the limited clinic opening hours were insufficient to meet demand, which presented a barrier to attendance for women (Kildea et al. 2012).